haiwen/seafile-admin-docs/manual/config/remote_user.md

 After the proxy server (Apache/Nginx) is successfully authenticated, the user information is set to the request header, and Seafile creates and logs in the user based on this information.

-Note: Make sure that the proxy server has a corresponding security mechanism to protect against forgery request header attacks.
+!!! warning "Make sure that the proxy server has a corresponding security mechanism to protect against forgery request header attacks"

 Please add the following settings to `conf/seahub_settings.py` to enable this feature.